Step 3. Test your first Python application

 Click the button to skip the library classes and go into the class

-Next, click the same button again, and see the test debug output:
+Next, click the button again, and see the test debug output:

 It shows that speed can become negative, which is impossible.
-It seems that some additional check is required in the code of the class
+It seems that some additional code is required in the class

 Change the method